bruceravel/SCFtests/use.md

 ```

 This writes larch's fit report to the screen for the fit using the
-specified feff model.
+specified Feff model.

 The integer shortcut from the `plot()` method can be used here.

 ## A larch script for testing all standards

 Here is a very simple script.
-It will be quite time consuming as feff
+It will be quite time consuming as Feff
 must be run in the `prep()` step for each material.

 ```python